braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 # Customization

-in addition to the out-of-the-box [in-app message templates][1], you can also create customized message templates with the following features:
+In addition to the out-of-the-box [in-app message templates][1], you can also create customized message templates with the following features:

 - [Custom HTML templates](#custom-html-messages) - create a customized template with HTML, JavaScript, and CSS.
 - [Modal with custom CSS (web only)](#web-modal-css) - add custom CSS to standard templates for more flexible styling options.